ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 (DMARC) allows for Domain Owners to request aggregate reports from receivers.
 This report is an XML document, and contains extensible elements that allow for other types of data to be specified later.
-The aggregate reports can be submitted to the Domain Owner's specified destination as supported by the receiver.
-This document, in part, replaces [@?RFC7489], along with [@!I-D.ietf-dmarc-dmarcbis] and [@?I-D.ietf-dmarc-failure-reporting].
+The aggregate reports can be submitted by the receiver to the Domain Owner's specified destination as declared in the associated DNS record.
+This document, in part, obsoletes and replaces [@?RFC7489], along with [@!I-D.ietf-dmarc-dmarcbis] and [@?I-D.ietf-dmarc-failure-reporting].

 {mainmatter}

 # Introduction

-A key component of DMARC [@!I-D.ietf-dmarc-dmarcbis] is the ability for Domain Owners to request that receivers provide various types of reports.
+A key component of DMARC [@!I-D.ietf-dmarc-dmarcbis] (Domain-based Message Authentication, Reporting, and Conformance) is the ability for Domain Owners to request that Mail Receivers provide various types of reports.
 These reports allow Domain Owners to have insight into which IP addresses are sending on their behalf, and some insight into whether or not the volume may be legitimate.
 These reports expose information relating to the DMARC policy, as well as